-- If your room has a ceiling fan (I know, I know…here’s why lots of hotels don’t have ceiling fans), you might want to invest in a mylar balloon – it doesn’t even have to be blown up – tie it to one of the blades while the fan is on a lower setting.
-It could be enough movement to trick the thermostat to not shut off the hair or A/C (some people recommend just letting it float on the ceiling, but I question if the motion sensor is aimed that high.
+- If your room has a ceiling fan (granted, that’s a big “if.”
+Here’s why lots of hotels don’t have ceiling fans), you might want to invest in a mylar balloon.
+It doesn’t even have to be blown up; just tie it to one of the blades while the fan is on a lower setting.
+It could be enough movement to trick the thermostat to not shut off the air or A/C (some people recommend just letting it float on the ceiling, but I question if the motion sensor is aimed that high.
 Letting it hang from the ceiling fan puts it at the height of a typical adult).
 The belt from a bathrobe could potentially work, too.

 - If there’s no ceiling fan, you could tie the mylar balloon (with helium this time) to or near the air/heat vent and again, that motion may be enough to keep the air or heat on.

 - I’ve also read of putting black electrician’s tape over the thermostat’s sensor but have no confirmation if this really works or not, except by the original author.

 When the hotel places a cover over the thermostat

 This has got to be the cruelest one, because you can’t change the temperature of the room at all.

 Or can you?

 - Ask the front desk if they have a standing fan.
 If so, aim it at the thermostat.
 It won’t make the air around the thermostat any cooler but the moving air might be enough to flip the heat on.
 Also consider BYO personal fan.